Uh-oh. Holden's a liar. In fact, he's "the most terrific liar you ever saw in your life."

-"I'm the most terrific liar you ever saw in your life."
-Holden opens Chapter Three with this declaration.
-He gives a short discourse on lying, and then we learn that Holden lives in a dormitory donated by an alumnus named Ossenburger, who made all his money with cheap funeral parlors.
+After a short discourse on lying, Holden moves on to tell us that he lives in a dormitory donated by an alumnus named Ossenburger, who made all his money with cheap funeral parlors.

-Holden ends up back in his dorm and puts on a red hunting cap—he's partial to the thing and wears it with the peak swung around to the back.
+Back in his dorm, Holden and puts on a red hunting cap—he's partial to the thing and wears it with the peak swung around to the back.

-Holden chills out and reads Out of Africa, which he got by mistake from the library.
+Time to relax.
+Holden chills out for a while by reading Out of Africa, which he got by mistake from the library.

-This brings is to a discourse on books.
-Holden's brother D.B. is his favorite author (or Ring Lardner, who writes sports-related stories), but mostly Holden just likes books where you can laugh once in a while, books that, after you read them, you wish the author was a friend of yours that you could just call up and talk to.
-Having read The Return of the Native, he wouldn't mind calling old Thomas Hardy up.
+Naturally, that means it's time for a discourse on books.
+Holden's brother D.B. is his favorite author (or Ring Lardner, who writes sports-related stories), but mostly Holden just likes books where you can laugh once in a while.

-Anyway, a few pages into Out of Africa, this guy Robert Ackley "barges" in.
+Anyway, a few pages into Out of Africa, this guy Robert Ackley busts in.
 He's a tall guy with dirty teeth and pimples.

-Ackley wants to talk and hang out.
-Holden clearly does not.
-So Ackley does the next best thing, which is to walk around Holden's room, pick up all his stuff, examine it, and put it back in the wrong place.
+So, Ackley does the next best thing: walk around Holden's room, pick up all his stuff, and put it back in the wrong place.

 One such item is Holden's picture of a girl he "used to go around with" named Sally Hayes.
-(Relationships were complicated back then; "go around with" was somewhere in between "hanging out" and "together.")
+(This is basically the equivalent of an "It's Complicated" Facebook status: it was somewhere between "hanging out" and "exchanging class rings.")

 Ackley asks about Holden's red hat, informing him that it's a deer-hunting hat.